Blasting into space by completing a modal survey test in less than four days

 Taking up space

 A good example of this is the Bartolomeo project for Airbus Defense & Space, which explores the potential commercial use of the International Space Station (ISS).
-In the test, DLR used the 192-channel Simcenter™ SCADAS™ Mobile hardware, which is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software, as the critical measurement equipment for a modal survey test that was meant to update the finite element (FE) simulation model of the Bartolomeo satellite.
+In the test, DLR used the 192-channel Simcenter™ SCADAS™ Mobile hardware, which is part of the Siemens Xcelerator business platform of software, hardware and services, as the critical measurement equipment for a modal survey test that was meant to update the finite element (FE) simulation model of the Bartolomeo satellite.
 This enabled the team to simulate and predict aspects that could only be done using simulation and analysis, such as how the platform would couple with the launcher.
 Therefore, reliability was key.

 To do this, DLR needed to capture accurate experimental data to validate or improve the fidelity of the FE model.
 The Simcenter SCADAS Mobile setup featured two mainframes and was able to measure 192 signals simultaneously.
 Having switched from Simcenter SCADAS 3 to Simcenter SCADAS Mobile in the past year, this was DLR’s first major industrial test using the powerful yet compact and flexible hardware.